F5Networks/f5-azure-arm-templates/experimental/standalone/2nic_limited/readme.md

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

 ### Help
-We encourage you to use our Slack channel for discussion and assistance on F5 CloudFormation templates.
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 ARM templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
 While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
 F5 Networks does not offer technical support for templates in the experimental directory.
 For supported templates, see the templates in the supported directory.